 They are very ‘typical’ as far as longevity is concerned.
 A tuxie can live up to 20 years (even longer) but it is not incredibly surprising if they start to show signs around 10 years old and can even die of natural causes around that age.
 The average age is between 10-20.

-My tuxedo male cat Madison passed away when he was about 12 years old from complications with FIV.
-I adopted him when he was probably about 6 years old, although there was no way of knowing for sure.
-He had been on the streets in Philadelphia, picked up and brought to a rescue who used a cat toy store for adoptions.
-I took him home as an FIV positive pet and he had a great life.
-Asthma would get him the most, and eventually he got real sick and could not fight off his attacker.
-I think ultimately he was suffering with cancer.
+My tuxedo male cat Madison passed away from complications with FIV when he was 12 years old.
+I adopted him when he was probably about six, although there was no way of knowing.
+He had been on the streets in Philadelphia, picked up and brought to a rescue that used a cat toy store for adoptions.
+I took him home as an FIV-positive pet, and he had a great life.
+Asthma would get him the most; eventually, he got sick and could not fight off his attacker.
 But had it not been for the FIV, I believe he had at least another 3-5 years of good, quality living.

 This is Madison.

 So the long and short of it is, when people ask, what breed are tuxedo cats?
-You can have a tuxedo 101 tutorial with them and explain, there is no such breed!
-The markings are only the result of a genetic combination of black genes and white genes mixed together.
+You can have a Tuxedo 101 tutorial with them and explain there is no such breed!
+The markings are only the result of a genetic combination of black genes and white genes mixed.
 These colors are what give the cat her name.
 She can be any breed.

 And now over to you!
 Who else has a handsome or beautiful tuxedo cat and where can we see pictures?

 FAQs About Tuxedo Cats

 Grey tabby cats can belong to various breeds, including the Maine Coon, Norwegian Forest, British Shorthair, and more.
 The term “tabby” refers to a specific coat pattern rather than a single breed.

 2. What breed are brown tabby cats?